ember-engines/ember-engines.com/markdown/guide/creating-an-engine.md

 So, if you have the file `app/components/foo-bar.js` and the `modulePrefix` `baz`, you'll have to look it up using `baz/components/foo-bar`.

 Similarly, Addons, and therefore Engines, have their own namespace defined by their `name` value in their `index.js`.
 Anything in the `addon` directory, gets put into the Addon's namespace.
-Having a separate namespace is one of the primary ways Engine's achieve code isolation.
+Having a separate namespace is one of the primary ways achieve code isolation.

 As long as the `modulePrefix` for your application doesn't match the `name` of an Addon, then your application won't be able to resolve modules living in your Addon.
 This is why it is important that Engines have their own `Resolver` with a separate `modulePrefix` that matches the Addon's `name`.